transpect/github-api/README.md

 ## Description

 Currently there exist two XProc steps for requesting the GitHub API.
-They use XProc's `p:http-request` to access the GitHub API.
+They use primarily XProc's `p:http-request` and rely on the capability of the XProc processor to expose JSON as XML internally.

 ## Dependencies